-CCE's are provided with health benefit coverage under the Aetna plan.
+CCE's are provided with health benefit coverage under the Aetna plans.
 However, any CCE who was awarded a CCE prior to September 1, 1998 who is presently covered by either the Self-Insured Plan or HIP may continue that coverage.
 All CCE's are required to contribute 25% of the cost of the coverage.

-(2) Other Adjunct Faculty
+(2) Level C Adjuncts